ghope87/behaviour-classification-and-grazing-analysis/README.md

 ## Note

-Source data and implementation code are witheld due to project data restrictions; this repository contains a redacted porfolio summary of the analystical workflow and outputs.
+Raw data and the complete production workflow are withheld; representative code and aggregated outputs are provided.
+The report is a redacted technical portfolio project.